Recently, a reader asked me for a little help deciding between two popular portable grills.

-Now, before you think that the Coleman wins hands down on heat, consider that the Q 220 has a cast aluminum body which will retain heat much longer than the RoadTrip can.
+Now, before you think that the Coleman wins hands down on heat, consider that the Q 220 has a cast aluminum body that will retain heat much longer than the RoadTrip can.

-There are a few factors that set each grill apart, and this is where you need to pay attention.
+There are a few factors that set each grill apart, and this is where attention must be paid.

 Both grills roughly have the same cooking surface area with the Weber having just 5 square inches less than the Coleman’s 285.
 Both grills also come with thick and heavy cast grill cooking grates coated with porcelain, which is what you need put perfect grill marks in your steak and chicken every time.

 Either of these grills will easily cook for a family of four, and will easily cook for more people if only grilling meat or simple fares such as preformed hamburgers, hotdogs, or sausages.
 Both grills are also large enough that cooking a rack or two of ribs is certainly not out of the question.

 The Coleman LXE has interchangeable grill plates.
 Out of the box, it comes with two grill plates that each cover half the grill.
 You can purchase separate cast iron griddle and stove grates to cook a variety of foods that you could never cook on a grill, such as pancakes or sautéed vegetables.
 Mix and match to cook sausages on one side and eggs on the other, or steaks and mushrooms – you get the idea.